OriHoward/oop-ex5/README.md

 # oop-ex5

-## how to we run the code ?
+## How to Run the Code:

-The command below executes the simulation, `stage number` should be replaces with a number between 0 and 15
+The command below executes the simulator.
+`stage number` should be replaced with a number between 0 and 15.

 ```shell
 pip install -r requirements.txt